denten-books/plain-text/0-chapter.md

 The overarching concern of the book is therefore to expose the illusion of verisimilitude between text on paper and text on the screen.
 The words may look the same, but the underlying material affordances of the medium differ in significant detail.
-As an obvious example, consider a news report that omits/adds important details based on the reader's location, or an e-book reader device that highlights popular passages.
+As an obvious example, consider a news report that omits or adds important details based on the reader's location, or an e-book reader device that highlights popular passages.
 For a literary scholar, such instability of medium means analysis cannot be confined to reading for meaning alone.
 How will close reading persist, when the reading device reconfigures a text dynamically, to fit individual taste, mood, or politics?
 The formulation